-Management policies for CBNERRVA are provided in Appendix A, and can be summarized as follows:
+Complete management policies for CBNERRVA are provided in Appendix C and summarized in the following statement:

 The health and natural integrity of reserve sites will be protected and, where necessary, restored, to provide a productive, stable environment for research, education, and compatible traditional activities.
 Reserve programs, activities, and facilities will not augment or replace the conservation, research, education, and historical uses of the site.
 Reserve programs will also complement traditional uses outside reserve boundaries.
-Resource protection and non-manipulative research will be given the highest priorities in the management of reserve sites (VIMS, 1991).
+Resource protection and non-manipulative research will be given the highest priorities in the management of reserve sites (VIMS 1991).